 With such a changing and uncertain environment, we are adopting a more agile and flexible approach to our planning and reporting.
-We will review more regularly our rolling work programme, which sets out the work that we plan over a two-year period, throughout the year.
-We are also using other reporting products, such as briefings, to allow more agile reporting on matters of interest.
+We regularly review our rolling work programme, which sets out the work that we plan over a two-year period, throughout the year.
+We are also using other reporting products, such as briefings, to allow more agile reporting on important matters.